| Dodi F. Tobin, Ph.D. It is an accepted practice for modern Orthodox high school students to

 males reported wishing to attend shana bet, a larger percentage of females felt their parents

+would be unsupportive of that wish.
 In discussing the results, the author presents several psychological and

 social reasons why parents are uncomfortable with the increased observance in their